PedroMagar/MISA-I/README.md

 	- F = 1: This will make the operator be operand + 3 (RRR + 3)
 	- If the instruction does not have a function bit 'F', it will operate solely on operand or assume F=0.
 - Sleep will stop at interruption signal, this can be achieved by an interruption pin or interruption timer.
-- *Flex Memory*: A small amount (planned 64/128/256 Bytes) of memory that can be used as a cache or as independent memory.
+- *Flex Memory*: A small amount (planned 64/128/256 Bytes) of memory that can be used as a cache or as independent memory, it will be located at the end of the addressable space and its size is what is left.
+  >*Flex Memory* can not be bigger than bigger than what a register can address, ex.: an 8-bit CPU implementation can have a 16-bit external address bus, but the max FM it can have is what 8-bit can address, since its located at the end of addressable space, the initial part of the address (most significant bit) would be filled with 1.
 - *FMA*: Allows the positioning of the flex memory address, any memory that exceeds the addressable limit can be used as a cache.
 - *Split Core* is a wild concept where the CPU will start operating 2 PC and executing two flows, the idea is if the CPU has Flex Memory, it could execute a sub-program entirely in it's Flex Memory while keeping working on the main program in the primary Thread.
 - *RST*: Will be used as an escape command to run the CPU in a new architecture (something like "CPU will reset if tryed to run unsupported mode"), but also can be used as a "memory flag" to know if the content in the region can be used RER.